-Follow up Counseling.
-Recording keeping Behaviour Tab on MB hol/tobacco offences.
-Serious or releast behavior of student expectation hol/tobacco offences.
-Ient behavior verbal bully assment.
-Who takes Action Teacher involved informs Homeroom Teacher Head of Secondary hol/tobacco/drug related Communication Head of Secondary phone call to parents.
+Recording keeping Behaviour Tab on MB cohol/tobacco/d lated offences.
+Serious or repeat lent behaviour.
+Extreme infringements of student expectation cohol/tobacco/d lated offences.
+Premeditated ph verbal bullying at assment.
+Who takes Action Teacher involved informs Homeroom Teacher Head of Secondary cohol/tobacco/drug re- Communication Head of Secondary phone call to parents.
 Deputy Head of School to be informed Head of School to be informed Serious or repeated violent behaviour.
 Premeditated physical or verbal bullying and harassment.
 Similar other serious inci- Range of possible consequences Some or all actions may be taken Letter to parents (always).
 Meeting with parents (always).
 Letter of apology (always).
 Temporary suspension.
 Permanent expulsion - (Head of School and Board consultation) Follow up Counseling, as appropriate.
 If appropriate, included in semester report.
 Record keeping Behaviour Tab on MB Incident Report on file